Probing transport and slow relaxation in the mass-imbalanced Fermi-Hubbard model: Slow relaxation at late times

-Besides the closed system dynamics, according to Eq.~\eqref{eq:hamiltonian}, experimental imperfections could also drive the relaxation of $\delta n(\tau)$.
-Most notably, we expect the mobility of the light species to increase from the small loss of heavy atoms, which becomes appreciable for $\tau \gg 100\hbar/t_L$ and reaches up to~$\approx 20\%$ at $\tau \simeq 400\hbar/t_L$~\cite{SM}.
+We briefly comment on how experimental imperfections could also drive the relaxation of $\delta n(\tau)$ in addition to the closed system dynamics of Eq.~\eqref{eq:hamiltonian}.
+Most notably, we expect the mobility of the light species to increase from the small loss of heavy atoms, which becomes appreciable for $\tau \gg 100\hbar/t_L$ and reaches up to approximately $20\%$ at $\tau \simeq 400\hbar/t_L$~\cite{SM}.
 However, these losses should be mostly independent of $U/t_L$ since the dominant dissipation process is the off-resonant scattering of SDL photons.
-By contrast, our data shows a strong interaction dependence.
-Thus, we conclude that the distinct features of the time traces cannot be solely caused by dissipation.
+By contrast, our data show a strong interaction dependence.
+Thus, we conclude that the distinct features of the time traces cannot be explained by dissipation.